-The Difference Between a Bookkeeper and Accountant
+The Differences Between a Bookkeeper and an Accountant

 The Role of an Accountant

 Another important distinction between the two jobs is that an accountant designs or purchases and manages the financial systems that a bookkeeper uses to record transactions.

 The everyday duties of an accountant vary depending on their specialization, which might be auditing, tax preparation, or estate/trusts, for instance.